tuesday-strategies/react-native-team-communications/README.md

 body - String
 ```

+**Note**:
+This method encodes the message body if provided (related to issue [#34](https://github.com/anarchicknight/react-native-communications/issues/34)).
+Some people have reported that this causes issues with spaces showing up as %20 on their devices.
+If this is the case for you please use the `textWithoutEncoding` method instead.

 If 0 arguments are provided the new message view will launch with no recipient specified and no prefilled message.

 If only 1 argument is supplied it will be interpreted as the phoneNumber argument.
 If it is the correct type then the new message view will be launched with the recipient specified and no message prefilled.
 If it is the incorrect type then it will be ignored and the new message view launched as if 0 arguments were supplied.